Stuycs-K/final-project-10-lix-wum/README.md

 C key - hold a piece and swap from the hold to the current piece

 P key - pause the game (the config menu can be accessed from here)

+Block Reactions - change this to true to make elemental reactions occur whenever a piece is placed, not just when a row is cleared